thakur79/TRELLIS.2-Text-to-3D-RERUN/README.md

 # **TRELLIS.2-Text-to-3D-RERUN**

-> A Gradio with Rerun Embedded demonstration for Microsoft's TRELLIS.2-4B model with integrated Rerun visualization.
-Converts text prompts or uploaded images into high-quality textured 3D assets (GLB) via a two-stage workflow: Text-to-Image (Z-Image-Turbo) → Image-to-3D (TRELLIS.2).
-Features interactive 3D viewing powered by Rerun SDK, with proper coordinate system setup, axes helpers, and downloadable GLB files.
+> A Gradio with Rerun Embedded demonstration for Microsoft’s TRELLIS.2-4B model with integrated Rerun visualization.
+It converts text prompts or uploaded images into high-quality, textured 3D assets (GLB) through a two-stage workflow: Text to Image (Z-Image-Turbo) → Image to 3D (TRELLIS.2).
+The demo features interactive 3D viewing powered by the Rerun SDK, with proper coordinate system setup, axes helpers, and downloadable GLB files.

 ## Features